 The code name for the twentieth release of OpenStack.
-The OpenStack Infrastructure Summit took place in Denver, Colorado, US.
+The OpenStack Infrastructure Summit will take place in Denver, Colorado, US.

 Two Project Team Gathering meetings in Denver were held at a hotel next to the train line from downtown to the airport.
 The crossing signals there had some sort of malfunction in the past causing them to not stop the cars when a train was coming properly.
 As a result the trains were required to blow their horns when passing through that area.
 Obviously staying in a hotel, by trains that are blowing their horns 24/7 was less than ideal.
 As a result, many jokes popped up about Denver and trains - and thus the release is called train.